hosseinmoazami/infra-implementation-hobby/README.md

 docker exec -it gitlab-server grep 'Password:' /etc/gitlab/initial_root_password
 ```

+## Prepare builder machine

-## Install gitlab-runner and deploy a private registry on builder machine
+Install gitlab-runner and deploy a private registry

 > before installation must generate a gitlab runner from gitlab and get a token.